bitplane/bitplane.net/~/doc/thoughts/hydropsychism/index.md

 a relative compatibility of the things within it - the likelihood of interactions between them - rather than a boundless and ghostly container.
-And as importantly as before, we know that choice is the cause of our actions, and so without evidence to the contrary, we should assume other stuff is its own first-mover.
+And as importantly as before, we know that choice is the cause of our actions, and so without evidence of any other thing that might cause any action whatsoever, we should assume by default that other stuff is its own first-mover.

-If choice rather than commandment is the cause of actions, then physical laws are nothing more than our own observations; all we can observe is the aggregate preference of mind-stuff, statistically.
+If we do make this assumption, we no longer have any need for physical laws.
+If choice, rather than commandment, is the cause of actions, then physical laws are nothing more than our own observations.
+And all we can observe is the large-scale effects of simple mind-stuff, the results of its aggregate preferences, the structures shaped by its choices.

-Having left the concept of natural laws behind, and looking back from a distance, they resemble a cognitive bias at the heart of scientific tradition;
+Leaving the concept of natural laws behind us, and looking back at them from a distance, they resemble a cognitive bias at the heart of scientific tradition.
-the quest to discover the laws of a rule-giver it has long forsaken[^cults].
+Science's quest to discover the rules of a law giver has continued long after he was for forsaken by scientists[^cults].

 This path leads us to a model of an entirely subjective, relative reality, one where not only a creator and His laws are unknowable, but one without need for a physical realm at all.